Jackpang-kings/Battleships/README.md

 - ShootingPhase
 	- In: Player shooter, Player nshooter
 	- Out: None

+The shooting program to attack each other after setup the ships
 ```
 CREATE PROCEDURE ShPhase(shooter AS Player,nshooter AS Player)
 	OUTPUT "{shooter.Name}"